williamkimngo/API-Project-Airbnb/README.md

 ## Instructions on how to run this website locally
 -Git Clone Repo

--Run npm install in both frontend and backend directory -run npm start in your backend directory
+-Run npm install in both frontend and backend directory

+-Run npm start in your backend directory

--run npm start in your frontend directory, which will populate a new tab in your browser in localhost:3000, which will allow you to have full access to the website features.
-The website will not work unless BOTH backend and frontend are both running at the same time.
+-Run npm start in your frontend directory, which will populate a new tab in your browser in localhost:3000, which will allow you to have full access to the website features.

+-The website will not function unless BOTH backend and frontend are both running at the same time.

 ## Landing Page